voxeet/voxeet-sdk-ios/README.md

 ### `unattachMediaStream`
-Unattaches a media stream from a renderer.
+Unattach a media stream from a renderer.
 If you remove the video renderer from the UI, you do not need to call this method.

 This method is useful for switching among several streams with the same video renderer.